MatteoCinti/ts-todo/README.md

     - for the tests

 You can share a list by copying the list url

-# NOTE ON HEROKU
-##  If page shows white please delete local storage state for the app

 ###
 I have learned a lot with typescript and definitely took a liking to it and will be applying it thoroughly.
 It makes refactoring and debugging really easier.
 Also it integrates perfectly with Mongoose and it's schemas.